 Living-Learning Community Academic Achievement Awards

 Residence Life partners with numerous academic departments to present awards twice each year to students living in campus residential living-learning communities who earned a 3.0 or higher overall cumulative grade point average.
 Residential living-learning communities integrate faculty and academics into students' lives beyond the classroom.

 Nominations are compiled in October and assessed by a committee consisting of the deans of the colleges, director of student activities, the presidents of the classes, the president of the community government association and the director of student standards.

 Seniors, with at least 88 earned credits, are encouraged to contact the faculty/staff in their major department or any other faculty/staff member who would be willing to nominate them based upon the qualifications listed below:

 - Potential usefulness to society and professional promise.

 Applications for Service Key and/or Outstanding Student are available about the fourth week of the semester.
-Contact the Office of Student Standards, Elwell Hall G15, at 570-389-4734 for more information.
+Contact the Dean of Students at 570-389-4734 for more information.